aceBLD/QR-Attendance-System/README.md

 # QR Attendy
 #### !!WARNING!!
-This Repository is for Educational purposes only as i do not intend to release any official software or app, and it is not secure and safe yet for anyone when visiting this repository. i am new to this society of programmers and i hope it's understandable. it's only purpose is to present it to the class and nothing else.
+This repository is for educational purposes only.
+I do not intend to release any official software or app.
+It is not yet secure or safe for public use.
+I am new to the programming community and hope this is understandable.
+Its sole purpose is to present the project to my class.
 ### Source code for QR Attendy (Secure QR Attendance System)
 Before we started you have to get familiar with the following:
 - [Terminal](https://learn.microsoft.com/en-us/windows/terminal/)